ausmeyer/lecture_flavivirus/index.md

 --- .segue
 ## Other flaviviruses

+---
+## Non-tropical flaviviruses

+> - Hepatitis C Virus... should be comfortable here

 > - St. Louis Encephalitis
-  - Stuff
+  - Mostly around bird reservoirs

 > - West Nile Virus
-  - Stuff
+  - Could be tropical or not

 > - Omsk Virus
-  - Stuff
+  - Found only in Russia

 > - Tick-borne Encephalitis
-  - Stuff
+  - Many different viruses fall in here

 > - Kyasanur Forest disease virus
-  - Stuff

---- &vcenter
-## Keep in mind there are other flaviviruses that are not necessarily tropical:
+  - There is actually a vaccine for this